c19witness/uk-covid19-inquiry/2023-12-13_module-2/12_SOBO:_British_Medical_Association_by_Mr_Stanton.rst

    "Inadequately protected throughout" <a style="color:white; text-decoration: underline dotted" href"https://twitter.com/EvonneTCurran/status/1735292802613862589">- Dr Evonne T Curran NursD (one day later, Twitter/X) acknowledging @Cazzi83</a>
    </div></div>

-The failure to provide adequate protection against the risks of :outline:`aerosol transmission` is an issue of serious and ongoing concern and one which the BMA has repeatedly raised before the Inquiry.
+The failure to provide adequate protection against the :outline:`risks of aerosol transmission` is an issue of serious and ongoing concern and one which the BMA has repeatedly raised before the Inquiry.
 Despite it being predictable in February that the :outline:`virus would transmit by aerosol`, the requirement of :outline:`FFP3 respirators` when treating patients with Covid-19 was downgraded in March to :outline:`fluid-resistant surgical masks`, which do not protect from :outline:`airborne transmission` and are not PPE.
 And this remains the position in England today.

 .. raw:: html